 Pay Attention to Temperature

-Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees F. and nighttime temps above 50 degrees F. To provide that for your plants, keep them away from both cold drafts and sources of heat, like radiators, ovens, fireplaces, and electronic devices.
+Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees Fahrenheit. and nighttime temps above 50 degrees Fahrenheit.
+To provide that for your plants, keep them away from both cold drafts and sources of heat, like radiators, ovens, fireplaces, and electronic devices.
 Fluctuations in temperature can kill houseplants just as easily as prolonged periods of heat or cold.

 Follow the Sun